With deep roots extending back more than a century, the Washington, D.C. office is our largest U.S. office with approximately 500 lawyers.

 - Recognized as Best Law Firm for Women for the sixth consecutive year by Working Mother and Flex-Time Lawyers

 - Identified among top five law firms with the strongest brand in Acritas' annual U.S. Law Firms Brand Index in 2017

 - Named as most recommended law firm by general counsel in BTI survey

-- Received a perfect score on the HRC Corporate Equality Index for eight consecutive years
+- Received a perfect score on the HRC Corporate Equality Index for nine consecutive years

 For Summer Associates, please contact:

 Hogan Lovells US LLP

 555 Thirteenth Street, NW